OWASP/www-project-vulnerable-web-applications-directory/index.md

 The main goal of VWAD is to provide a list of vulnerable applications available to security professionals for hacking, offensive and defensive activities, so that they can manipulate realistic web environments... without going to jail :grinning:

-The vulnerable web applications have been classified in four categories: Online, Offline, Mobile, and VMs/ISOs.
+The vulnerable web applications have been classified in four categories: Online, Offline, Mobile, and Containerized (Docker images, VMs, ISOs).
 Each list has been ordered alphabetically.

 An initial list that inspired this project was maintained till October 2013 [here](http://blog.taddong.com/2011/10/hacking-vulnerable-web-applications.html).